-Creating beautiful lawns in Southeast New Mexico often requires more than just applying weed killers once or twice a year.
+Creating a beautiful lawn in Carlsbad, Artesia, and Eddy County New Mexico often requires more than just a simple weed control program of herbicides and pre-emergents once or twice a year.
 It can require a multi-step ongoing program of different elements to create a thick healthy lawn that also includes pre and post emergent herbicides as just one part of the program.

-Without a doubt, the most effective means of a weed free yard is a thick lush lawn that chokes out unwanted invasive plants.
+Without a doubt, the most effective means of weed control is a thick lush lawn that chokes out unwanted invasive plants.
 This often takes other means than simply applying herbicides to reach that point.
 However, once that point is reached, keeping weeds from taking a hold in your lawn generally requires minimal time, effort, and fewer chemicals.

 Using Post & Pre Emergent Herbicides

-The fact is that weed control chemicals are very effective and should generally be applied at least twice a year and often more.
-At least once in the Spring and once in the Fall.
+The fact is that weed control chemicals are very effective and should generally be applied at least twice a year and often more in Carlsbad and Artesia.
+At least once in the Spring and then followed by a Fall weed treatment.
 However, there are several variables that can determine the frequency in which they should be applied.
 And oftentimes, more than two applications are needed.

 The following considerations can be used to determine how long preemergent herbicides will stay effective in the soil and how many applications you may need a year -

 - The Condition Of Your Lawn At The Beginning Of The Program - If your grass is thin or choked out completely by weeds it may be necessary to not only use weed killers at timed intervals a few times a year but also get on a specially designed program of soil conditioning, fertilizing, watering, and seeding.